The Paseo Arts District Dining

 Open Table, the online reservation and ratings service, chose Paseo Grill as one of the top 100 most romantic restaurants in the US in 2016.
 That's at least partly a result of the semi-private dining at this casual fine dining neighborhood restaurant.
 Several of the booths have a curtain that can be closed to ensure privacy, but Paseo Grill is good for business lunches, family dinners, or any occasion.

 The lunch and dinner menus are very eclectic, so while they are heavy on American food, you can also find European and Mediterranean selections in nearly every section.
 For lunch, start with the Cherry Wood Smoked Salmon for a traditional approach.
 Locals love the hummus, though, and it's served with kalamata and roasted red pepper tapenade.
-The lunch menu has a large selection of sandwiches and salads, but the house specialities are Pork Loin Medallions and Southwest Meatloaf.
+The lunch menu has a large selection of sandwiches and salads, but the house specialties are Pork Loin Medallions and Southwest Meatloaf.
 The meatloaf is a delicious blend of ground tenderloin, porked sausage and smoked cheddar cheese.

 For dinner, start with the lobster and crab cake--a blend of both with basil, tarragon and artichoke hearts--or tuna tartare.
 Whether you choose the salad or the entree, do not skip the Maple Leaf Farms duck at Paseo Grill.
 The salad is composed of mixed greens and an amazing creamy Stilton Bleu Cheese dressing, and the entree comes with roasted pine nut orzo pasta.
 They have a good selection of steaks, chops and seafood, as well as a full bar with an impressive wine list.